stenskjaer/question-list/README.md

 For an example of what the output may look like, see [examples/output.pdf](examples/output.pdf).

+Note that this does not create a tex file that compiles on its own.
+It is designed to create output that can be included in an already existing tex document, so you will have to make your own preablem, `\begin{document}` etc.

 ## Installation

 To use the script, download or clone it and convert you XML-files with some XML